kadas-albireo/kadas-albireo2/README.md

 ### Setup Development Environment

-0. Install Kadas Albiero 2, currently it is only available on Windows.
-The following steps are intended to run on Windows machine.
+0. Install Kadas Albiero 2, currently, it is only available on Windows.
+The following steps are intended to run on a Windows machine.
 1. Get the source code (see the [first step](##installation) in the installation).
-2. Make a link of the `kadasrouting` to the Kadas's plugin directory by using `mklink` command.
+2. Make a link of the `kadasrouting` to the Kadas's plugin directory by using the `mklink` command.
 The format is
    ```bash
    mklink /D TARGET_DIR SOURCE_DIR
    ```